p2c2e/usbasp.2011-05-28-zhifengsoft-USB-ISP-Clone/Readme.txt

 # GETTING THIS TO WORK - USB ISP firmware hex file for Zhifengsoft clone - using the ATmega88 chipset

-This project is to
+Context:
 I had bought a cheap (~3USD) USB ISP v2.0 programmer to simplify my workflow.
-I am on a Mac (Monterey) and found that USB ISP was not being detected properly.
+I am on a Mac (Monterey) and found that USB ISP was not being detected properly. i.e. When I select "USBasp" from within Arduino and using it to upload sketches was not working

 TL;DR - If you know how to flash new firmware using another existing ISP Programmer - down the 'firmware/main.hex' and flash it onto the USB ISP device